DieterReuter/winprint-loadbalancer/docs/initial-setup-netscaler.md

 > reboot -f
 ```
 A reboot will take a minute or two, so just please be patient.

+From now on, we can leave the VMware console view and login to the NetScaler appliance via `ssh` from Linux or OSX or using `PuTTy` from Windows.
 ```
 # ping 10.100.30.200
 PING 10.100.30.200 (10.100.30.200): 56 data bytes